asmund20/in4120/README.md

-# in3120-2025
+# Welcome

-Companion git repository for the 2025 fall semester.
+This is the companion GitHub repository for the IN3120/IN4120 course, used to disseminate obligatory assigments and other relevant materials.
+To get started, see [here](./docs/README.md).